 If yes, then which needs of which of your customers?

-I would want them to associate with the product differently, in line with what utility they see from it.
-Therefore, I am eventually positioning my product differently to capture each segment’s imagination differently.
+You would want them to associate with the product differently, in line with what utility they see from it.
+Therefore, you are eventually positioning your product differently to capture each segment’s imagination differently.

 In 2001, BMW found itself with a market share that had hit a plateau in a market that was cluttered with many international players.

 BMW released a series of short films, titled The Hire.
 This entire series had numerous short films directed by various avant-garde directors of that time such as Tony Scott, Ang Lee, John Woo, James Brown and many more.

 Across all the short films, the lead actor Clive Owen features as the ‘Driver’ who works on contract to transport valuable things from one place to another.
 His most trusted choice for the road always turns out be a BMW car.

 The short films are extremely high on action, with Clive Owen cutting through the traffic on the streets in his swift and swanky BMW cars.

 He is chased by the antagonists, the cars of whom never seem to be able to match the performance of the BMW.
 And, therefore, in all of these episodes, Clive Owen is not the only one who emerges as the hero.

 But do you think that this BMW marketing strategy was just about telling people how cool their car was?

 Do you think that this BMW marketing strategy was for its existing customers to feel good about their purchase?
 Or for the potential customers who can afford a car like that?